nicoandreoli2000/AltimetrikGameFinderApp/README.md

 ## Considerations

-1. No headings are used due to the fact FIGMA styles correspond to paragraphs
+1. No headings are used due to the fact FIGMA styles correspond to paragraphs.
-2. Future considerations
+2. In the main view at the mobile breakpoint, two rows are left for the first 200px, because it looks better that just keeping one too streched.
+3.